Picture Component

 src

-The value must a path string or a statically imported file.
+The URL of the image source.
+The value must be a path string or a statically imported file.

-will get automatically generated for you, using the Next.js Image API, based on thesrc
+The value for srcset will get automatically generated for you, using the Next.js Image API, based on the src prop value.

 media